jbrumwell/fluxapp-router/README.md

 });
 ```

+Router binds to special static methods on components:

+    willTransitionTo
+    willTransitionFrom

+which enables the components to do some setup at transitions.
+If `false`
+is returned from any of them, the transition will be cancelled.

 ## Actions

 Fluxapp router exposes a method on the fluxapp context `getRouterActions()` but is also available under the namespace `router` using `getActions('router')`